 Why can bad real estate agents still sell real estate?
 What is the difference between a good and bad real estate agent?

 Not a lot of people try to sell their property themselves despite the costs of using a real estate agent.
 Most people decide to use a real estate agent to sell their home for the same reasons they use a mechanic to fix their automobile or a lawyer to deal with a legal matter.
-Like any important matter that needs to get done right most people will naturally go with a professional for the best results possible particularly when they are dealing with their largest asset, their home.
+Like any important matter where someone feels a need to get something done right most people will naturally go with a professional.

 It is possible to sell your property yourself but selling your property yourself usually results in less than ideal results – even from a monetary position.
-What you save in commission is what you usually lose in sale price and you can exposure yourself to added risk and waste your time.
+What you save in commission is what you usually lose in sale price and you can exposure yourself to added risk, put yourself in awkward situations and waste your time.
 You can kind of equate selling your property yourself to hiring a bad real estate agent.
 The results can vary widely.

 As you probably know already, real estate agents tend to help you with the following: